PBCAR/PurchaseTasks/README.md

 There are 5 changes required by the user of this script.
 These are outlined at the top of the script, with examples:

-i) Set your working directory - This is the file location of your data to be analyzed
+i) Set your working directory - This is the file location of your data to be analyzed.
+To set your working directory, go to:

-  Go to: Session > Set Working Directory > Choose Directory
+      Session > Set Working Directory > Choose Directory

-  To set your working directory

 ii) Input the name of your data file (this script is set up to only import .csv files)